prometheus/pushgateway/README.md

 previously pushed group has been deleted or received a new push, the log message will disappear._

+The consistency check performed during a push is the same as it happens anyway during a scrape.
+In common use cases, scrapes happen more often than pushes.
+Therefore, the performance cost of the push-time check isn't relevant.
+However, if a large amount of metrics on the Pushgateway is combined with frequent pushes, the push duration might become prohibitively long.
+In this case, you might consider using the command line flag `--push.disable-consistency-check`, which saves the cost of the consistency check during a push but allows pushing inconsistent metrics.
+The check will still happen during a scrape, thereby failing all scrapes for as long as inconsistent metrics are stored on the Pushgateway.
+Setting the flag therefore puts you at risk to disable the Pushgateway by a single inconsistent push.

 ### About timestamps

 If you push metrics at time *t*<sub>1</sub>, you might be tempted to believe